 Dr. McCartney’s research interests center on primary scientific literature and how it can be used as a teaching and learning tool.
 This research stems from her main project, “Science in the Classroom,” as a Senior Project Director in the Education and Human Resources (EHR) Directorate at the American Association for the Advancement of Science (AAAS).
 “Science in the Classroom,” is a resource that aims to make scientific research articles more accessible to students and the public.
 Previously, Dr. McCartney spent five years at Science editing education and neuroscience manuscripts and was a Mirzayan Science and Technology Policy Fellow at the National Academies where she worked with the Committee on Women in Science, Engineering, and Medicine.
-Dr. McCartney completed a Postdoctoral Fellowship at The Children’s Hospital of Philadelphia, where she examined network dynamics in the hippocampus; specifically with regards to seizure generation in epilepsy.
-Additionally, Dr. McCartney completed her PhD in Neuroscience from The George Washington University and has a BS in Biochemistry from Binghamton University (SUNY).
+Dr. McCartney completed a Postdoctoral Fellowship at The Children’s Hospital of Philadelphia, completed a PhD in Neuroscience from The George Washington University, and has a BS in Biochemistry from Binghamton University (SUNY).

 Marie Janelle (MJ) Tacloban is a 3rd year Biology Education major at FIU.
 MJ is part of the FIU Teach program and will graduate with a teaching certification in biology.
 MJ is involved with developing professional development opportunities for teachers who want to teach the nature of science using annotated primary literature.